-ECA have curated a collection of resources to enable early childhood educators to support their thinking about the principles of the educational project of Reggio Emilia.
-The collection includes virtual experiences of a variety of early learning settings from across Australia.
+ECA have curated a collection of resources to enable early childhood and primary school educators to support their thinking about the principles of the educational project of Reggio Emilia.
+The collection includes virtual experiences of a variety of early learning and school settings from across Australia.

 The collection includes: